 Tanya is also a Training Advisor to help leaders gain their Wood Badge which shows the dedication to the Scout Association.

 Tanya is a firm believer in working with young people and how a uniformed group can help them develop confidence, make friends and to participate with various activities, including adventurous and traditional scouting accomplishments.

-Michael Banks aka Shere Khan, born 1969, is Assistant Cub Scout Leader for Jungle Pack.
+Michael Banks aka Shere Khan, born 1969, is now Cub Scout Leader for Jungle Pack.
 Michael has lived in New Ash Green all his life.
 He was one of the first attenders at the Ash Green Cubs and Scouts in the late 70s.

 After staring his working life in Magazine publishing, he now works freelance, Michael is an Art director and is involved in lots of areas of village life.